It’s hard find natural perfumes that last for ages! But we found 10 that are absolutely wonderful

 8. Lurk NSTV7

-Lurk is the brainchild of New Yorker Anne Sanford, who created packaging and beauty products for Anthropologie and other top brands before creating this unique fragrance collection, so no surprise that everything about Lurk – from its minimalist bottle design to Arabian themed scents – simply oozes ‘cool’.
+Lurk is the brainchild of New Yorker Anne Sanford.
+She’s best known for creating packaging and beauty products for Anthropologie and other top brands.
+She decided to create her own unique fragrance collection.
+So no surprise that everything about Lurk – from its minimalist bottle design to Arabian themed scents – simply oozes ‘cool’.

-The brand’s rather cryptically named NSTV7 an essential-oil-based scent that combines pink lotus with owyhee, fresh citrus, sandalwood and creamy tuberose to result in a heady, tropical fragrance that evokes evenings on Balinese beaches.
+The brand’s rather cryptically named NSTV7 an essential-oil-based scent.
+It combines rare pink lotus with owyhee, fresh citrus, sandalwood and creamy tuberose.
+The end result is a heady, tropical fragrance that evokes evenings on Balinese beaches.

 Best described as: Exotic, floral Longevity rating: 9/10